bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    :widths: 25, 50, 50, 100

-   "url", "Link to download (or repo providing a download) for the software.", "URL", "1 only" "type", "Type of download that is linked to.", "enum (Table XXX)", "1 only" "comment", "Comment about the download.", "xs:token (restriction)", "0 or 1" "diskFormat", "Virtual machine image disk format.", "enum (Table XXX)", "0 or 1" "containerFormat", "Virtual machine container format.", "enum (Table XXX)", "0 or 1" "cmd", "A useful command pertinent to the download, e.g. for getting or installing a tool.", "xs:token (restriction)", "0 or 1"
+   "url", "Link to download (or repo providing a download) for the software.", "URL", "1 only" "type", "Type of download that is linked to.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#download-type>`_)", "1 only"
+   "comment", "Comment about the download.", "xs:token (restriction)", "0 or 1" "diskFormat", "Virtual machine image disk format.", "enum (see `docs <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/docs>`_)", "0 or 1"
+   "containerFormat", "Virtual machine container format.", "enum (see `docs <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/docs>`_)", "0 or 1"
+   "cmd", "A useful command pertinent to the download, e.g. for getting or installing a tool.", "xs:token (restriction)", "0 or 1"
    "version", "Version information (typically a version number) of the software applicable to this download.", "xs:token (restriction)", "0 or 1"
    "isAvailable", "Used (with value of "Not available") when a download of a certain type is known not to be available.", "enum ('Not available')", "0 or 1"